Scrapbook and Bloggish Musings 1

 Still… I have achieved something similar to the graduate school advisor effect by cultivating repeat business with my continuing education students.
 Many of whom have been with me for years.
 I enjoy my time with them, but will enjoy that time more once I have retired from teaching my other classes.

 A Philosophy for My Art: It is easy to believe that I was chased into the creative life that I have.
 Though I attended college and graduate school as a “fine arts artist,” this was more a holding pattern than a career choice.
-Attending a commuter college was only one type of outsiderism, while having autism was another.
-Indiana University was regarded as one of the five top programs for painting in 1986, and I got into the graduate program largely due to a professor at The University of Memphis having a daughter on the graduate selection committee.
+Attending a commuter college (Memphis State University) was one type of outsiderism, while having autism was another.
+Indiana University was regarded as one of the five top programs for painting in 1986, and I got into the graduate program largely due to a professor at MSU having a daughter on the graduate selection committee.
 It was never a question of talent but connection, which is generally the case within competitive programs.
 Still, I was grateful for my opportunity to observe and mix with graduate students from elite institutions.
 I discuss my arts education in detail on my Porfolio pages.

 This social dimension to fine art was always going to be my professional undoing as a fine arts painter, whereas alternative comics, and my other interests, were tailor-made for my talents and disposition.
 Many things can be pursued in complete isolation.
 And yet, here too I was in holding pattern until I could return to painting, my true love, with a different philosophy.